aspose-imaging-cloud/aspose-imaging-cloud-docs/imaging/release-notes/release-notes-2023/aspose-imaging-cloud-23-5-release-notes/_index.md

 | --- | --- |
 |IMAGINGCLOUD-830| Update Imaging license |

-In this release, we update Imaging license and fixed some vulnerabilities in SDKs.
+In this release, we updated Imaging license and fixed some vulnerabilities in SDKs.